 I am raising my family in the same community where my husband and I attended university.
 Since 2010 young adults – mostly recent graduates from our alma mater – have been invited to gather weekly around my table to share a family meal.
 Young women join us on Mondays, and young men on Thursdays.

 Sharing meals around my table has invited me to witness God’s kingdom of light and love on earth as it is heaven.
-It is my hope and honor that this blog would be a place that draws you closer to experiencing this gift that hospitality offers – a glimpse of the great feast in heaven that we will someday share together with Jesus.
+I hope this blog would be a place that draws us closer to experiencing this gift that hospitality offers – a glimpse of the great feast in heaven that we will someday share together with Jesus.